01AgenticDefine the system

 One real workflow

 Define the person or team using it.
-Name the source material, output, review step, and owner.
+Name the source material, working memory, and output.
+Name the review step and owner too.

 Proof